 - Income effect.
 However, if higher tax leads to lower wages, then a worker may feel the need to work longer hours to maintain his target level of income.
 Therefore, the income effect means that higher tax may mean some workers feel the need to work longer.

-- This means there is no guarantee of the impact of higher tax – it depends whether substitution effect is greater than income effect.
+- This means there is no guarantee of the impact of higher tax – it depends whether the substitution effect is greater than the income effect.

 What is the effect of an increase in the overall tax burden?
 This is the % of GDP that is collected in tax.
 This can vary between countries.
 Generally, less developed economies have a lower tax burden, more developed economies have a higher tax burden.

 For less developed economies, the tax burden tends to be lower because of difficulties in collecting taxes and less developed economic and political institutions.